amitu/amitu.github.com/_posts/2013-07-18-schneier-snowden-and-deadmen.md

 So I am a huge fan of [Schneier](http://www.schneier.com/about.html), he is one of the finest minds of our times.
-He writes about security, and society, and how aspects of popular perception meet with cutting edge security technology.
+He writes about security, and society, and what happens when aspects of popular perception meet with cutting edge security technology.
 You must subscribe to his monthly newletter:
 [Crypto-Gram](http://www.schneier.com/crypto-gram.html), and spend a few hours every month to know whats really going on in security around the world.
 So much of my thinking has been shaped by his words and ideas.